edumunozsala/online-gaming-mlops-project/README.md

 * Retention Programs: Design loyalty programs for 'High' engagement players to maintain their interest and reward their loyalty.
 * In-Game Events and Achievements: Organize special in-game events and introduce new achievements to keep the game fresh and engaging.

-### Return on Investment (ROI)
-* Increased Revenue: By enhancing player engagement, the company can boost in-game purchases and subscription renewals.
-* Reduced Churn Rate: Improved engagement leads to higher retention, reducing the cost associated with acquiring new players.
-* Customer Lifetime Value (CLV): Higher engagement generally increases the lifetime value of players, leading to long-term profitability.

 ## Dataset: Predict Online Gaming Behavior Dataset

 This dataset is available on Kaggle website: https://www.kaggle.com/datasets/rabieelkharoua/predict-online-gaming-behavior-dataset/data.